urbi-mobility/ditto-contracts/docs/data-flow.md

 # Data Flow for the Authentication Protocol

-BLOCK-ID is a protocol that allows users to authenticate themselves to multiple, different mobility sharing providers.
+*ditto* is a protocol that allows users to authenticate themselves to multiple, different mobility sharing providers.

-BLOCK-ID aims to be a privacy preserving, GDPR compliant identity protocol.
+*ditto* aims to be a privacy preserving, GDPR compliant identity protocol.

-To use BLOCK-ID, users must first validate their identity and driver's license using a Certification Authority (CA).
+To use *ditto*, users must first validate their identity and driver's license using a Certification Authority (CA).
 If the validation is successful, the CA emits a digital proof (stored in the Main Ethereum Network) that users can show to prove their identity.
 Once the validation process is over, the control is in the hands of the user, and the CA removes the personal information of the user from its database.

 This document explains how the data is managed, shared, stored, and used across the different parties.
 The goal is to show how the authentication protocol works.
 There will be another document in the future to explain how the validation process works.
 This one is limited to the interaction between the end user and a Shared Mobility Provider.

 ## Parties Storing Data

 The parties storing data are:
 - *User*: a generic user of the system.
-- *Wallet App*: a BLOCK-ID compatible mobile application, installed in the *User*'s smartphone.
+- *Wallet App*: a *ditto* compatible mobile application, installed in the *User*'s smartphone.
 - *Registry*: the smart contract, deployed in the public Main Ethereum Network, where the proofs are stored.
 - *Shared Mobility Provider*: a provider of shared vehicles, such as cars, bikes, scooters, etc.